j-hui/fidget.nvim/doc/fidget.md

       x_padding = 1,              -- Padding from right edge of window boundary
       y_padding = 0,              -- Padding from bottom edge of window boundary
-      align_bottom = true,        -- Whether to bottom-align the notification window },
+      align_bottom = true,        -- Whether to bottom-align the notification window relative = "editor",        -- What the notification window position is relative to },
   },